mohitzsh/Adversarial-Semisupervised-Semantic-Segmentation/README.md

 |Baseline + Adversarial Training|  74.9| 70.97 |
 |Baseline + Adversarial Training + <br> Semi-supervised Learning|NA| NA|

-Following table summarized the results that I was able to reproduce for the semi-supervised training where half of the training data is reserved for semi-supervised training with unlabeled data.
+Following table summarizes the results I was able to reproduce for the semi-supervised training where half of the training data is reserved for semi-supervised training with unlabeled data.

 | Method (1/2 Dataset) | Original | Challenge |
 | --- | --- | --- |